 ✓ 5-pool beachfront resort with two MICHELIN-listed restaurants on Kamala Beach

-The Property at a Glance
+The Property at a Glance on Kamala Beach

 The resort sits on Kamala Beach on Phuket’s west coast, north of Patong and south of Surin.
-It carries 221 rooms and villas across a headland layout.
-The layout drops from the lobby down to a small private cove and a stretch of the main Kamala Beach.
+It carries 221 rooms and villas across a headland layout that drops from the lobby down to the small private cove and a stretch of the main Kamala Beach.
+The IHG hotel rating sits at 5 stars, and guests who checked out recently put the resort high, with scores clustering near 8.7 out of 10 across recent stays.

 • Entry-tier king from around $290 a night in quieter months.